-This article helps project managers and technical leadership create execution plans that you know will generate peak application user traffic.
+This article helps project managers and technical leadership create execution plans for expected periods of peak user traffic to an application.
 For example, in the United States, the last Friday of November, known as Black Friday, can be the busiest shopping days of the year.
 Many other countries have similar days or weeks when retailers can expect extremely high traffic.
 This article outlines areas where you can increase organizational readiness, system reliability, and Google-customer engagement for Black Friday–type events.

 This article outlines a system to: